-OCYO is an Oakland community based organization providing intensive case management, street outreach, and school based services all for highly at-risk youth and young adults.
-OCYO’s primary partner is the City of Oakland Department of Human Services’ Oakland Unite.
-NICJR provides management and organizational development for OCYO.
+CYO is a community based organization providing intensive case management, street outreach, and school based services for highly at-risk youth and young adults.
+NICJR provides management and organizational development for CYO.

 NICJR Executive Director David Muhammad serves as the Independent Federal Court Monitor overseeing the Illinois Department of Juvenile Justice’s compliance with the MH v.
 Monreal Consent Decree, which was issued pursuant to a class action lawsuit that was brought on behalf of youth in the system regarding the violation of their due process rights in parole revocation proceedings.
 NICJR is the Federal Monitor, overseeing compliance with the Consent Decree, providing technical assistance to IDJJ and submits quarterly reports to the Federal Court.

 In partnership with the National Council on Crime and Delinquency, NICJR is a part of the Monitoring Team overseeing the Los Angeles County Sheriff’s Office compliance with a federal Settlement Agreement in the Antelope Valley (AV) cities of Palmdale and Lancaster.
 The federal Department of Justice sued the LA Sheriff who entered into a Settlement Agreement to make numerous reforms in the AV where it serves as the local police force.
 NICJR is overseeing the Settlement Agreement’s Community Engagement strategy.